Book Tickets

 Single-use visitor maps are available on arrival to help you navigate the museum buildings.

-Yes, we can provide guided tours for larger groups up to 20 people on request by contacting info@nationalmuseumsni.org.
+Yes, we can provide guided tours for larger groups up to 20 people on request by contacting [email protected].
 There is an additional charge for this (£120 per group of up to 20).

 Dogs are allowed in outdoor spaces at the Ulster Transport Museum however they must be kept on a short lead at all times.
 And we ask that you please pick up after your dog.
-Dogs are not permitted into the exhibit buildings unless your dog is an assistance dog.
-Assistance dogs are dogs that are trained and needed by their owner/user to service them.
-This includes:
+Water bowls are in place outside B Galleries for dog owners walking within the grounds of the Transport Museum.

 Yes, however there are certain points in the museum you should be aware of that are more accessible than others.